Ortimus/nmt-playground/README.md

 ```
 5. The app should now be running.
 Open your web browser and go to the URL displayed in your terminal (typically `http://localhost:8501`).

 ### Using the App

 1. Select the source and target languages from the dropdown menus in the sidebar.

-2. Adjust the translation parameters if desired.
+2. Adjust the translation parameters if desired:
+   - Beam Size: Controls the breadth of the search during translation.
+Higher values may yield better results but increase computation time.
+   - Max Length: Sets the maximum length of the generated translation.
+   - Number of Translations: Determines how many translation variants to generate.
+This value will automatically adjust to be at most the Beam Size.

-3. Enter the text you want to translate in the input box.
+3. Enter the text you want to translate in the "Source Text" input box.

+4. (Optional) Enter a reference translation in the "Reference Translation" input box.
+This allows the system to compute BLEU scores, which measure translation quality.

-4. Click the "Translate" button to see the results.
+5. Click the "Translate" button to see the results.

+6. The results will be displayed in a table format:
+   - If no reference translation was provided, you'll see the generated translations.
+   - If a reference translation was provided, you'll also see BLEU scores for each translation, indicating how close they are to the reference.

+Note: The "Number of Translations" will always be less than or equal to the "Beam Size".
+If you increase the Beam Size, you'll have the option to generate more translation variants.

 ### Customization